 Her qualifications include a Bachelor of Commerce from the University of Melbourne, a Graduate Diploma of Management (Industrial Relations) from Victoria University and a Master of Public Policy from Deakin University.

 Kate has worked in senior marketing and communication roles in the private, government and not-for-profit sectors and has a particular interest in health and sport.
-She is also the Director of Communications and Media with the Board of the Fitzroy Football Club.
+She is also the Director of Communications and Media with the Board of the Fitzroy Football Club and has her own consultancy, Writeside Communication.

 For three years, Kate was the marketing communications manager for Southern Health (now Monash Health), Victoria's largest health care provider, working on a wide variety of issues from nursing recruitment to aged care.